Interior Alaska: Climate

 Northern Lights and Big Dipper at Fairbanks, AK during September.

-Interior Alaska experiences extreme seasonal temperature variability.
+Interior Alaska experiences extreme seasonal temperature variability, experiencing temperate to warm summers and the coldest winters in the entire United States.
 Winter temperatures in Fairbanks average −12 °F (−24 °C) and summer temperatures average +62 °F (+17 °C).
 Temperatures there have been recorded as low as −65 °F (−54 °C) in mid-winter, and as high as +99 °F (+37 °C) in summer.
 Both the highest and lowest temperature records for the state were set in the Interior, with 100 °F (38 °C) in Fort Yukon and −80 °F (−62 °C) in Prospect Creek.
 Temperatures within a given winter are highly variable as well; extended cold snaps of forty below zero can be followed by unseasonable warmth with temperatures above freezing due to chinook wind effects.

 Summers can be warm and dry for extended periods creating ideal fire weather conditions.
 Weak thunderstorms produce mostly dry lightning, sparking wildfires that are mostly left to burn themselves out as they are often far from populated areas.
 The 2004 season set a new record with over 6600000 acre burned.